EdOverflow/cryptojourney-content/cryptojourney.md

 ### One-Time Pads and XOR

 You can create a One-Time Pad using XOR.
-If you were to XOR your plaintext with a random key of the same length, an attacker would have no chance to decrypt your message.
+If you were to XOR your plain text with a random key of the same length, an attacker would have no chance to decrypt your message.

 Here is a graphical representation of a one-time pad using XOR.